Brawaru/rollup-plugin-icu-messages/README.md

 > Transform files containing ICU MessageFormat messages.

+## ⚠ Deprecation warning

+This package was superseded by [`@vintl/unplugin`](https://npm.im/@vintl/unplugin).
+It is based on the code of this plugin, but compatible with other loaders like Vite and Webpack by default.
+This plugin is now deprecated and unmaintained.

 ## Summary

 This Rollup plugin adds a transform hook that pre-parses all messages in the JSON file into an AST that can be used at runtime without the need to bring in a parser, allowing the bundle size to be reduced.
 Read more about how this works on the [Format.JS website →](https://formatjs.io/docs/guides/advanced-usage#pre-compiling-messages)